teoh4770/100-days-of-code/log.md

 **Thoughts: My eyes shut already, after completing the EC140 homework and the coding session.
 Honestly, I feel quite excited after finished the DOM, and really wanna implement this in my portfolio.

 **Link to work: https://developedbyed.com/courses/
+## Day 7/100: Feb 8, 2022

+**Today's Progress**: Start to implementing the DOM concept into making a todo list, have already finished half way.

+**Thoughts: Quite satisfy with my efort today.
+I quite surprise that I could understand and execute the steps the instructor did. #programmingisfun